College recruiting for athletes, warnings for student loan co-signers, advice for parents of freshmen and more.

-College rankings Money Magazine and Motley Fool have each released new college rankings, which aim to focus on return on investment (ROI).
+College rankings Rich Smith discusses the latest college rankings by Motley Fool that aim to focus on return on investment (ROI).
 Some experts claim ROI is a better gauge of a college’s quality.
 Aldamero Romero, Jr. explains the methodology of rankings and looks at their real value in his post for the Intelligencer.
 Also, read my post about the relevance of college rankings.

 When exploring college rankings based on ROI, be aware that the listed tuition for public colleges is the cost for in-state students.
 That amount can be almost double for out-of-state students, impacting the value.

-Ending the FAFSA confusion Too often students and parents who searched for FAFSA ended up at the .com site, not the .gov.
-The former, run by Student Financial Aid Services, Inc. (SFAS), offers a fee-based service to assist with filling out the Free Application for Federal Student Aid (FAFSA) and is not the official government site.
-In his article for HuffPost College, Alexander Howard writes that SFAS is transferring its site to the federal government so students will no longer risk signing up on the wrong FAFSA site.
+Ending the FAFSA confusion Too often students and parents who searched for the Free Application for Federal Student Aid (FAFSA) ended up at the .com site, not the .gov.
+The former, run by Student Financial Aid Services, Inc. (SFAS), offers a fee-based service to assist with filling out the FAFSA and is not the official government site.
+In his article for HuffPost, Alexander Howard writes that SFAS is transferring its site to the federal government so students will no longer risk signing up on the wrong FAFSA site.

 Note that the government discourages students from paying for assistance with the FAFSA because free help is available online and by phone.